tundish/blathnaid/app/tale.rst

 ---------

 Jack knew he had no way to pay the Blacksmith, so he found it difficult to stand and watch him work.
-Instead he wandered across to the other end of the forge, where he was out of sight for a while.
+Instead he wandered into the back of the forge, where he was out of sight for a while.

 Up above, the roof was supported by a sturdy iron frame, from which a chain hoist dangled.
 From the dark corners of the eves, Jack could hear rustling and squeaking.